How to start a mobile mechanic business: a founder's guide

 Find a specialized insurance provider

-You might want to get quotes from providers like Hiscox, Next Insurance, or Progressive Commercial.
+Get quotes from providers like Hiscox, Next Insurance, or Progressive Commercial.
 They understand the unique risks of mobile auto repair.
-A general agent might not grasp the specific coverages you need, which can leave you exposed.
+A general agent may not grasp the specific coverages you need, which can leave you exposed.
+If you want to see how a related mobile auto service approaches insurance and risk, our guide to starting a roadside assistance business covers tow truck coverage and initial insurance down payments.

 Here are 4 immediate steps to take: